sharmamanil10/Will-you-survive-the-titanic-/README.md

 # titanic
-predicting survival of passengers of titanic ship using logistic regression
+Predicting survival of passengers of titanic ship Using logistic regression, managed to raise accuracy up to 78%